Koha-Community/kohadocs/source/administration.rst

 -  Once your policy is set, you can unset it by clicking the 'Unset' link to the right of the rule

-.. _checkouts-per-patron-label:
+.. _default-checkouts-and-hold-by-category-label:

-Default checkout limit by patron cateogry
+Default checkout and hold policy by patron cateogry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For this library, you can specify the maximum number of loans that a patron of a given category can make, regardless of the item type.
+For this library, you can specify the maximum number of checkouts, on-site checkouts and holds that a patron of a given category can have, regardless of the item type.

 |image162|

     **Note**

-    If the total amount loanable for a given patron category is left blank, no limit applies, except possibly for a limit you define for a specific item type.
+    If the total amount of checkouts, on-site checkout and holds for a given patron category is left blank, no limit applies, except possibly for a limit you define in the circulation rules above.

 For example, if you have a rule in the matrix that says Board patrons are allowed 10 books and 5 DVDs but you want to make it so that Board